Pendolino: United Kingdom

 In 1999, 53 Class 390 Pendolinos were ordered by Virgin Trains West Coast to operate services on the West Coast Main Line in the United Kingdom.
-All were built by Alstom with the body shells built at its Savigliano factory in Italy and fitted out at its former Metro-Cammell factory in Washwood Heath, England.
+All were built by Alstom with the body shells built at its Savigliano factory in Italy and fitted out at its former Metro-Cammell factory in Washwood Heath in Birmingham, England.

 Owing to cutbacks by Railtrack to the West Coast Main Line upgrade to provide in-cab signalling, these are limited in service to 125 mph operation rather than their 140 mph design speed.

 In 2008, the Department for Transport announced that 31 of the existing nine-car sets would be lengthened to 11 cars to increase capacity.
 Four new 11-car sets were also to be built.
 The longer units required major infrastructure changes to allow stations and depots to accommodate the 11-car units.
 With the closure of the Washwood Heath works, the additional vehicles were manufactured at Savigliano.
 The first new sets were built with 11 cars and delivered in December 2010.
 The lengthening project was completed in December 2012.

 In the early 1980s, British Rail had planned to bring tilting train technology to the same line with the Class 370 Advanced Passenger Train project.
 Technical problems caused by pressure to launch the service early and lack of the political will to provide sufficient funding to overcome them forced the abandonment of this early attempt, although much of the technology was used to design and build Pendolino trains.

 On 23 February 2007, a Virgin Trains Pendolino train derailed in the Grayrigg rail crash, Virgin chairman Richard Branson credited the robust construction of the Pendolino with saving lives in the crash.
-Although only some carriages were damaged, the set was written off.
+Although only some carriages were damaged, the damage was beyond economical repair and the set was written off.

 All remaining 56 sets passed to Avanti West Coast with the West Coast Partnership franchise in December 2019.